GetAI-Solutions/clario/README.md

 ## Solution

-GetAI aims to solve these challenges by offering a user-friendly, AI-driven barcode scanning system that provides detailed product information in multiple local languages.
+Clario.ai aims to solve these challenges by offering a user-friendly, AI-driven barcode scanning system that provides detailed product information in multiple local languages.
 Our solution ensures accessibility, safety, and enhanced consumer trust by delivering comprehensive information about products, including:

 - Usage instructions
 - Safety guidelines